BaldurTheBuilder/Code-Quiz-JackKC-SN12380h1agw/README.md

 ## Usage
 ![alt text](./assets/Music%20Theory%20Quiz.png)
 To begin the quiz, click the start button.
 Answer questions by selecting answer bubbles until time runs out, or the question limit is reached.
-Unfortunately, the high score feature is currently nonfunctional.
+Unfortunately, due to untimely illness, I haven't been able to code the high score section of the application; the high score feature is currently nonfunctional.
 Link to application:
 https://baldurthebuilder.github.io/Music-Theory-Quiz-JackKC-SN12380h1agw/